-Many of the tools you will need to implement a distance learning model are available through Learning Management Systems (LMS). iCEV integrates with multiple LMS tools, including Canvas and Schoology.
+Many of the tools you will need to implement a distance learning model are available through Learning Management Systems (LMS).
+In addition to functioning as its own LMS, iCEV integrates with multiple LMS tools, including Canvas and Schoology.
 Learn how to incorporate iCEV with your preferred LMS using these guides.

-If your district does not have a preferred LMS, the tools included in this guide can help you transition your class to distance learning.
+If your district does not have a preferred LMS, the tools included in this guide can help you transition your class to a distance learning model.

-The most important thing when moving to distance learning is to communicate with your students about your expectations during your school’s closure.
+The most important thing during distance learning is to communicate with your students about your expectations during your school’s closure.
 We recommend creating a document which provides the following information:

 When you’ll be available and how to contact you

 How and when students will need to report to class

 Where class assignments will be posted